ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 ### Cross-validation

 Of course, the above correct classification rate value indicates the results on the training set.
-To get a better idea of how our model might perform on test data, let's perfom a 10-fold cross-validation.
+To get a better idea of how our model might perform on test data, let's perform a 10-fold cross-validation.

 ```python
 >>> from sklearn.model_selection import KFold, cross_val_score